spencerwooo/mihoro/README.md

 # clashrup

-> Simple CLI to manage your clash service and configuration subscriptions.
+> Simple CLI to manage your systemd clash.service and config subscriptions on Linux.

 Download, setup, update, and check logs. **No more, no less.** Systemd configuration is created with reference from [*Running Clash as a service*](https://github.com/Dreamacro/clash/wiki/Running-Clash-as-a-service).
 No root privilege is